garyfleming/bio-etc/unwritten-abstracts.md

 ---

-# Why Continuous Deployment is a Product Owner's Best Friend.
+# Why Continuous Delivery is a Product Owner's Best Friend.

+## Short

+Want to be the best Product Owner you can be?
+The best trick might surprise...

-Continuous Integration and Continuous Deployment are often seen as largely technical practices, but they're not.
+Continuous Integration and Continuous Delivery are often seen as largely technical practices, but they're not.
 They're social practices, hiding themselves in technology.
-They product practices, that have gotten a little obscured.
-They're management practices, to which we don't pay enough attention.
+They are product practices, that have gotten a little obscured.
+They are management practices, to which we don't pay enough attention.

 In this session, you'll learn:

 * Enough about CI/CD to make better decisions,
 * How Continuous Deployment will turbocharge your product management,
 * Why your developers will thank you for embracing CI/CD.

+## Longer

+Want to be the best Product Owner you can be?
+Do you want to support your Product Owner so they can truly champion the rest of your team?
+Do you want to satisfy customers, quickly and easily?

+Continuous Integration and Continuous Delivery are often seen as largely technical practices, but they're not.
+They're social practices, hiding themselves in technology.
+They are product practices, that have gotten a little obscured.
+They are management practices, to which we don't pay enough attention.

+Through engaging with these and related practices, we can build better software in a better, more Agile way.
+We can create better products on which we iterate faster, satisfying more of our customers easily, and with a happier team to boot.
+Who wouldn't want that?
+Come and find out how.

+## Possible flow

+* Setting up a scenario of dissatisfied customers, slow releases, overworked teams, and overwhelmed product owners who can't seem to deliver at pace.
+* Introducing a few ideas around metrics like Lead Time, Cycle Time etc
+* Introducing ideas from Continuous Delivery and Integration, at a fairly low-level
+* Showing how these practices can move the metrics
+* Going deeper (and drawing on experience) to show how to make Continuous Delivery tools, like Feature Toggles, useful and usable for the less technically inclined product owners

 ---